Persecution of Hazaras: Bamyan

-Islamic Republic era
+Islamic Republic (2001-2021)

 There was a significant improvement in the status and treatment of Hazaras in Afghanistan after the Karzai administration came to power.
-The new 2004 Afghan constitution now recognizes them as one of the country's ethnic minorities, and they now have the full right to Afghan citizenship.
+The new 2004 Afghan constitution recognized them as one of the country's ethnic minorities, and they held full right to Afghan citizenship.
 Hazaras were well represented in Karzai's government, and in the 2010 Afghan parliamentary election, Hazaras won around 25 percent of the seats.
 As of 2007, Hazaras have also pursued higher education, enrolled in the army, and many have top government positions.
 For example, Muhammad Mohaqiq, a Hazara from the Hizb-i-Wahdat party, ran in the 2004 presidential election in Afghanistan, and Karim Khalili became the Vice President of Afghanistan.
 Since ousting the Taliban in late 2001, billions of dollars have been poured into Afghanistan for several large-scale reconstruction projects that took place in August 2012.
 For example, there have been more than 5000 kilometers of road pavement completed across Afghanistan, of which little was done in central Afghanistan Hazarajat.
 On the other hand, the Band-e Amir in the Bamyan Province became the first national park of Afghanistan.
 The road from Kabul to Bamyan was also built, along with new police stations, government institutions, hospitals, and schools in the Bamyan Province, Daykundi Province, and others.
 The first ski resort in Afghanistan was also established in the Bamyan Province.

 A large degree of discrimination against Hazaras continued.
 A new danger in the form of ISIS has become especially prominent in recent years, and they have carried out abductions, extortions, and violent killings against Hazaras.
 The rising power of warlords, who the Hazara people perceive as a direct threat, has also been a matter of concern.
 There have been ethnic tensions and violent clashes with nomadic Kuchis over land access issues.
 Taliban fighters continue to abduct and execute Hazaras traveling in vehicles.
 Furthermore, anti-Hazara sentiments became stronger when the former director of the National Directorate of Security, Amrullah Saleh, accused Iran of interfering in Afghan affairs through Shias.
 Hazara activists still believe that the government does not serve their people's security needs sufficiently.
 Parts of central Afghanistan, like the unofficial Hazara capital Bamiyan, are among the country's poorest and often lack even basic necessities like water and electricity.
 Hazara people held a protest in March 2016 against the government's decision to move a proposed power line project out of Bamiyan, seeing it as another form of ethnic discrimination.